citrix/workspace-linux-domain-pass-through/docs/configuration.md

 SSOnUserSetting=*
 ```

 **Important**: In addition to the changes to the All_Regions.ini file, each of these configuration options must be specifically allowed by a line in a lockdown profile.
-If any of these options are missing or disabled in the lockdown profile, Citrix Receiver cannot use Domain Pass-Through authentication.
+If any of these options are missing or disabled in the lockdown profile, Citrix Workspace app cannot use Domain Pass-Through authentication.
 Lockdown profiles prevent parameters from being modified in an ICA file.
 (Other parameters are protected from by other mechanisms.)
 For more information on lockdown profiles, see the text in All\_Regions.ini.

 **Note**: Duplicate sections are not allowed in All_Regions.ini.
 To avoid error messages regarding duplicates, combine sections that have the same name.